dataminer-site/dataminer-site.github.io/docs/extensions/sqlite.md

 ## Usage

-To make a SQLite file accessible to DuckDB, use the `ATTACH` statement with the `SQLITE` or `SQLITE_SCANNER` type.
+To make a SQLite file accessible to DataMiner, use the `ATTACH` statement with the `SQLITE` or `SQLITE_SCANNER` type.
 Attached SQLite databases support both read and write operations.

-For example, to attach to the [`sakila.db` file](https://github.com/duckdb/sqlite_scanner/raw/main/data/db/sakila.db), run:
+For example, to attach to the [`sakila.db` file](https://github.com/DataMiner/sqlite_scanner/raw/main/data/db/sakila.db), run:

 ```sql
 ATTACH 'sakila.db' (TYPE SQLITE);